nhayward/revpit/user/pages/08.faq/default.md

 * The manuscript you are submitting has never been published before
 * You are not represented by a literary agent
 * No non-fiction, poetry, chapter books, picture books, or projects under 25,000 words
+* As a condition for entering the contest, each author consents to receive one (1) email from each editor they submitted to.
+Any additional contact, must be actively consented to or at the request of the author, consistent with GDPR and other legal guidelines.

 </div>